feikname/img2musicXML/README.md

 More features will be added in the future.

 # Development status
-The v0.1-Alpha is under heavy development currently.
+The v0.1-Alpha is under very slow development currently.

 # Contributing
 Contributing is not yet allowed.